SDL-Hercules-390/hyperion/readme/README.SUN.md

 ```

 ## Download Source

 Download the Hercules source from SVN.

 Add the following line to your .profile file: `PATH=/opt/csw/bin:${PATH}`

 From your home directory issue this command: `svn checkout svn://svn.hercules-390.org/hercules/trunk hercules`

-Note: svn will fail if you do not have libuuid installed on your system
+Note: svn will fail if you do not have `libuuid` installed on your system:

-    `ld.so.1: svn: fatal: libuuid.so.1: open failed: No such file or directory`
+    ld.so.1: svn: fatal: libuuid.so.1: open failed: No such file or directory

 If you get this message, you will need to install a patch from Sun:

-      1. Go to sunsolve.sun.com and select "Patch Finder"
+      1. Go to 'sunsolve.sun.com' and select "Patch Finder"
-      2. Scroll down to "Download Product Specific Patches" and select your version of Solaris (for example, Solaris 2.9 SPARC)
+      2. Scroll down to "Download Product Specific Patches" and select your version of Solaris
+         (for example, Solaris 2.9 SPARC)
-      3. Look for a patch which contains libuuid (for example, 114129-02)
+      3. Look for a patch which contains 'libuuid' (for example, 114129-02)
-      4. Download the patch and unzip it into /var/spool/patch
+      4. Download the patch and unzip it into '/var/spool/patch'
-      5. patchadd /var/spool/patch/114129-02
+      5. 'patchadd /var/spool/patch/114129-02'

 ## Tool Versions

 Check that the required levels of tools are installed.
 From your home directory issue these commands:

 ```
       cd hercules
       util/bldlvlck
 ```

 which should produce output something like this:

 ```
        OK      SVN (informational), found x.yy.zz
        OK      autoconf requires 2.5, found 2.61